kkkamur07/food103seg-calories/reports/README.md

 *Krrish *: The biggest struggle in our project was getting the CI/CD pipelines to work reliably.
 The process was much more difficult than we expected—if a single task or dependency failed in the GitHub Actions workflow, the whole pipeline would stop, leaving us to sift through logs and test different fixes.
 This resulted in a lot of trial and error and took up a significant amount of our time.
 We also had to constantly monitor how many build minutes we were using, spending around $20 of our GitHub Actions credits and always worrying about going over budget.
 Another challenge was with Docker containerization—setting up and connecting the backend and frontend services, especially with cloud deployments, was not straightforward.
 Even small mistakes in configuration could result in services not communicating properly.
 To overcome these issues, we broke tasks down into smaller steps, relied heavily on documentation, and worked closely together as a team to isolate and solve problems quickly.
 Careful resource management and frequent small tests were key to making progress without running into excessive costs or major delays.

+*Alisha* : One of the biggest challenges I faced during the project was deploying the API I created using BentoML.
+Although BentoML is designed to simplify model serving, I ran into persistent issues when trying to build the Docker container.
+The container consistently failed due to missing dependencies—especially PyTorch, which is essential for running the segmentation model.
+I attempted several fixes: manually installing torch inside the container, adding it explicitly to bento.yaml and requirements.txt, and tweaking the Docker setup.
+Despite all these efforts, the container kept failing, and the model could not be served reliably through BentoML in the cloud environment.
+After spending significant time troubleshooting, I decided to pivot and deploy the API using FastAPI instead.
+FastAPI was already implemented as part of the project, and it provided a much smoother deployment experience.
+I deployed the FastAPI-based service to Google Cloud Run, where it ran without any issues.
+The deployment was fast, dependencies were resolved correctly, and the service scaled well.

 ### Question 31